SignalHub-Ecosystem/radiowitness-web/assets/README.md

 # RadioWitness
 Immutable, peer-to-peer archiving and distribution of police radio broadcasts.
 Authors use [Dat archives](https://datproject.org/) to record local police radio.
-Publishers seed Dat archives from authors and then re-distribute them to a larger audiance.
+Publishers seed Dat archives from authors and then re-distribute them to larger audiances.
 Other rolse arise, too, such as Editors who produce their own archives while still referencing the original radio archive and author cryptographically.

 ## Dependencies
 Install [node & npm](https://nodejs.org/en/download/) then [rustc & cargo](https://www.rust-lang.org/en-US/install.html) as well.